villano-lab/nrCascadeSim/docs/source/02_Executables.rst

 .. code-block:: bash

   Usage:  (null) options [ inputfile(s) ]
-    -d, --seed          <integer>      seed for random numbers -h, --help                         print usage
+    -d, --seed          <integer>      Seed for random numbers -h, --help                         Print usage
-    -n, --numgen        <number>       number of traces to generate -o, --outfile       <filename>     name the output file -s, --silent                       silent, no standard out
-    -v, --verbose       <level>        Print verbose messages at level <level>
-    -V, --version                      print version and exit
+    -n, --numgen        <number>       Number of traces to generate \n" -o, --outfile       <filename>     Name the output file \n" -s, --silent                       Silent, no standard out \n" -v, --verbose       <level>        Print verbose messages at level <level>. \n" Currently must use `--verbose=<level>` or `-v<level>` - no spaces.\n" -V, --version                      Print version and exit\n"
-    -l, --log           <filename>     Log additional output to the specified file.
-If this option is not used, no logging will occur.
+    -l, --log           <filename>     Log additional output to the specified file.\n" If this option is not used, no logging will occur.

 The `realizeCascades` command will run the simulation a specified number of times for a given